arorarshi/survClust/README.md

 truth = c(rep(1,50), rep(2,50), rep(3,50)); names(truth) = rnames
 ```

-Next we simulate a overall survival dataset with 3 groups with median
+Next we simulate a survival dataset with overall survival as the end
-survival time as 2yrs, 3yrs and 4yrs respectively.
+point with 3 groups with median survival time as 2yrs, 3.25yrs and
+4.5yrs respectively.

 ``` r